 Key fobs use various types of radio waves to communicate between the proximity reader and the credential.
 Radio standards used include RFID, NFC, Bluetooth LE, and the older Wiegand protocol.
 These all use safe frequencies that have been in use for decades and have not been demonstrated to pose any health risks.

-What to do if you lose your key fob?
+What do I do if I lose my key fob?

 If you are a building resident who has lost your key fob, contact your building owner or manager.
 They have access to the key fob system’s backend and can create a new key fob credential.